 Strathberry

-If you have been anywhere near the fashion internet in the last few years, you have seen a Strathberry bag.
+If you’ve been anywhere near the fashion internet in the last few years, you have seen a Strathberry bag.
 And if you haven’t, well, let this be your sign to dive into this British handbag brand.

 This Edinburgh-born brand is the definition of quiet luxury.
-Their signature bar closure (a sleek, architectural detail that runs across the front flap) is one of the most instantly recognizable design elements in their design.
+Their signature bar closure (a sleek, architectural detail that runs across the front flap, as pictured above) is one of the most instantly recognizable design elements in their design.

 Strathberry bags are best for: